Velocidex/velociraptor/VQL-LSP-DESIGN.md

 > Status: diagnostics milestone complete.
 The whole-document parse-failure
 > problem is mitigated (truncate-and-retry, see Hurdles) and the artifact
 > registry is implemented (see Artifact store).
-Hover/completion/document
+Pull-based diagnostics
+> (LSP 3.17 `textDocument/diagnostic`) are implemented for opencode
+> compatibility.
+All five agent-discovery options in VQL-LSP-USAGE.md are
+> implemented and verified end-to-end (CLI, skill, custom opencode tool,
+> mcpls bridge, native MCP tool).
+Hover/completion/document symbols remain
-> symbols remain as follow-on work.
+> as follow-on work.

 ## Goal